Network meta-analysis (NMA)

 Assessing the assumptions of NMA

-NMA adopts the same set of assumptions as a usual (pairwise) meta-analysis, but also uses an additional assumption that may be hard to assess, called transitivity (also called similarity or exchangeability) (Ades 2011, Salanti 2012, Efthimiou et al 2016).
+NMA adopts the same set of assumptions as a usual (pairwise) meta-analysis, but also uses an additional assumption, called transitivity (also called similarity or exchangeability) which may be hard to assess (Ades, 2011; Salanti, 2012; Efthimiou et al., 2016).

-- They can also use conceptual considerations, for example, checking whether the missing treatments in each trial are ‘missing at random’ or whether the choice of treatment comparisons in the trials is not associated either directly or indirectly with the relative effectiveness of the interventions and that the treatments in the network are ‘jointly randomisable’ (Salanti 2012, Lu et al 2006, Cipriani et al 2013).
+- Other considerations include checking whether the missing treatments in each trial are ‘missing at random’ or checking that the choice of treatment comparisons in the trials is not associated either directly or indirectly with the relative effectiveness of the interventions and that the treatments in the network are ‘jointly randomisable’ (Salanti, 2012; Lu & Ades, 2006; Cipriani et al 2013).

-- When the transitivity assumption does not hold, it may lead to inconsistencies in the data.
-Inconsistency refers to the statistical disagreement between the observed direct and (possibly many) indirect sources of evidence.
+- When the transitivity assumption does not hold, this may lead to inconsistencies in the data.
+Inconsistency refers to the statistical disagreement between the observed direct comparisons and the comparisons based on indirect sources of evidence.
 Checking the network for inconsistencies offers a method for assessing the validity of the transitivity assumption.

 Implementing an NMA

-There are a range of approaches that can be used to conduct an NMA, including both frequentist and Bayesian methods.
+There are a range of approaches that can be used to conduct an NMA, using either frequentist or Bayesian methods.
 More details, including information on models and software codes, can be found in:

-- NICE Decision Support Unit papers on decision-making in evidence synthesis (TSD 1-6).
+- NICE Decision Support Unit documents on evidence synthesis for decision-making (NICE DSU TSD 1-6).

-Different approaches for assessing the consistency of a network include (but are not limited to):
+- Different approaches for assessing the consistency of a network include:

 - the loop-specific approach